 I must tell you something in secret – I love Fernando Botero’s works.
 Many of his works were inspired by classic art.
 Or maybe “inspiration” is the wrong word here.
 For me, Botero painted remakes of famous artworks.
 Just look at these marvelous examples of Fernando Botero’s masterpieces.

 There is something really interesting in his paintings.
-This Colombian figurative artist and sculptor, born in Medellín in 1932, has his signature style, also known as “Boterismo“.
+This Colombian figurative artist and sculptor, born in Medellín in 1932, had his signature style, also known as “Boterismo“.

-“Boterismo” depicts people and figures in large, exaggerated volumes, which can represent political criticism or humor, depending on the piece.
-He is considered the most recognized and quoted living artist from Latin America, and his art can be found in highly visible places around the world, such as Park Avenue in New York City and the Champs-Élysées in Paris.
+Bottero is considered to be the most recognized and quoted contemporary artist from Latin America, and his art can be found all around the world, for example, on Park Avenue in New York City and the Champs-Élysées in Paris.